PrefectHQ/prefect/docs/tutorials/storage.md

 -  `./log_flow.py:log_flow` specifies the location of the flow script file and the name of the entrypoint flow function, separated by a colon.
 - `-n log-flow-s3` specifies a name for the deployment.
 For ease of identification, the name includes a reference to the S3 storage.
 - `-sb s3/log-test` specifies a storage block by type and name.
-- `-q test` specifies a work pool for the deployment.
+- `-q test` specifies a work queue for the deployment.
 Work pools direct scheduled runs to agents.
+Since we didn't specify a work pool with `-p`, the default work pool will be used.
 - `-o log-flow-s3-deployment.yaml` specifies the name for the deployment YAML file.
 We do this to create a new deployment file rather than overwriting the previous one.

 In deployments, storage blocks are always referenced by name in the format `type/name`, with `type` and `name` separated by a forward slash.